 Cut Scenes: Caught flat faced

+garage.
 After the Terminator pulls the policeman out of the car, the uncut version shows the policeman's face being slammed into a concrete pillar, again with another heavy impact sound.
-The UK video version reduces the sound of the impact, as well as
+The UK video version reduces the sound of the impact, as

 Cut Scenes: Caught legging it